wongkenny240/capstone_project/Design.md

 * to create new instances of property
 * to view instances of property available
+* for secondary market of property (trading of property after issuance)

 | data field | data type | compulsory | private/public |description|
 |------------|-----------|------------|----------------|----------------|